VelHRH/1of2/README.md

 # 1of2

-A pukuco analogue with many quizzes on various topics, made on next.js
+A pikuco analogue with many quizzes on various topics, made on next.js